 The festival of Holi is known for its colors as well as scrumptious recipes.
 Festivals are the best time for the celebration filled with delightful food.
 In India, different communities prepare varied traditional delicacies to make the occasion more enjoyable.
 There are many more varieties of mouth-watering dishes on the menu.
 This season, celebrate Holi with some delicious recipes for sweets, desserts, savories & snacks, beverages, appetizer and snacks.
 Let’s have a look at some traditional, yummy, colorful dishes & drinks that are usually prepared on the occasion of Holi.

 A popular sweet dish of North India.
 Try something new this Holi!
 Prepare this delectable chocolate gujiya by using the rich stuffing of mava & chocolate chips.
 Garnish with cream & chocolate sauce.
 You can also try baked or coconut gujiya.

 A classic Marathi Dessert made up of sweet, buttery flatbread with an appearance of roti.
-It is known as Holige in Karnataka & Bobbatlu in Andhra Pradesh & everyone’s favourite.
-It is made up of stuffing from boiling lentils, mixed with jaggery.
+It is known as Holige in Karnataka & Bobbatlu in Andhra Pradesh & everyone’s favorite.
+It is made up of stuff from boiling lentils, mixed with jaggery.
 You can add cardamom, saffron, and nutmeg for additional flavor.

 You can’t stop yourself from falling in love with this sugar dipped Rajasthani dessert – Malpua.
 A traditional sweet pancake, deep fried in ghee with a variety of ragi or paneer malpua and it goes best with rabri.